Female Hair Loss Treatment

 - ROGAINE® not only stabilizes hair loss in most women, but it actually can stimulate new hair growth.

 - Propecia® is another medical treatment.
 While it is not FDA-approved for women, it can be very effective in certain circumstances.
-It should be considered in specific situations.
+It may be considered in specific situations.

 - Hair Transplant Surgery is also an option for many of my female patients.

 Many times at our practice we will combine some of the above approaches to help patients achieve the fullest, most natural result possible.
-The bottom line is that we will work together so that you will begin to feel like your old self again.
+The bottom line is that we will work together to help you to begin to feel like your old self again.

 We understand you may have questions.
 Our friendly and knowledgeable team can provide additional information or help you to schedule a complimentary consultation.
 Simply contact our practice today.